-- 4. Invited presentations to internationally established conferences and/or international advanced schools; - 5.
-Research expeditions that the applicant Principal Investigator has led; - 6.
-Organisation of international conferences in the field of the applicant (membership in the steering and/or organising committee); - 7.
-Prizes/ Awards/ Academy memberships; - 8.
-Major contributions to the early careers of excellent researchers; - 9.
+- 3. Research monographs and any translations thereof; - 4.
+Granted patents; - 5.
+Invited presentations to internationally established conferences and/or international advanced schools; - 6.
+Research expeditions that the applicant Principal Investigator has led; - 7.
+Organisation of international conferences in the field of the applicant (membership in the steering and/or organising committee); - 8.
+Prizes/ Awards/ Academy memberships; - 9.
+Major contributions to the early careers of excellent researchers; - 10.
 Examples of leadership in industrial innovation or design.